BarnardF/BarnardF/README.md

 # About Me:
-Junior Backend Developer and Software Engineering graduate with experience building RESTful APIs, working with relational databases, and developing data-driven backend services.
+Software Engineering graduate with experience building RESTful APIs, working with relational databases, and developing data-driven backend services.
 Comfortable with SQL, backend logic, and cloudbased systems, with hands-on project experience in API development, automation, and real-world data pipelines.
 Eager to work on production systems and grow in modern cloud and AI-driven environments.

 ## 📝 My CV: